emilk/emilib/README.md

 They all work on OSX and iOS and probably Linux.
 Some may work elsewhere.

+### configuru
+Just a copy of https://github.com/emilk/configuru - here for convenience.

 ### coroutine
 This is a "fake coroutine" class which implements a cooperative thread and methods for passing execution between the outer and inner thread.